Frequently Asked Questions

 As a physical therapist, Sara assesses and treats the musculoskeletal system.
 As a specially trained pelvic health physical therapist, she works in the pelvic area, specifically with the pelvic floor muscles.

 When appropriate, Sara accesses these muscles through the vagina and/or anus using proper draping and sanitary measures, gloves, and lubrication.
-Muscle length, tone, and function will be assessed as it relates to your symptoms/concerns.
+She will assess muscle length, tone, and function as it relates to your symptoms/concerns.

 She also evaluates and treats external muscles throughout the core complex, including tissue mobility, nerve function and mobility, muscle length and function, postural considerations, and spinal/hip/pelvic girdle mobility.
 Sara looks at the body as a whole; if there is something she cannot treat, she will send you to the right person.